carlos1197622/Arvo-OS/config/README.md

 # Configuration Directory

-This directory contains configuration files for the JuliaOS Framework.
+This directory contains configuration files for the Arvo-OS Framework.

 ## Files